aplteam/Cider/mkdocs/docs/user-commands.md

 ## :fontawesome-solid-terminal: Create project

-_Initialise a folder as a project_

-]CIDER.CreateProject [projectpath [projectspace] ]
+]CIDER.CreateProject [path [space] ]
 {: .syntax}

 Where

--   `projectpath` (optional) is a path to the project folder.
+-   `path` (optional) is a path to the project folder
-    (If you omit it, Cider proposes using the current working directory.)
--   `projectspace` (optional) is a namespace in the active workspace to be linked to the project.
+-   `space` (optional) is a namespace in the active workspace to be linked to the project
-    (If you omit it, Cider uses the name of the project folder.)

-If the project folder already contains a file `cider.config` Cider signals an error, unless the `acceptConfig` option is used.

 Cider initialises the project folder, links it to the project space, and offers the project config for editing, checking required settings are specified correctly.

-Finally Cider offers to open the new project.
+Finally, Cider offers to open the new project.

+If you omit `path`, Cider proposes the current working directory.
+If you omit `space`, Cider uses the name of the project folder.

+If the project folder already contains a file `cider.config` Cider signals an error, unless the `acceptConfig` flag is set.

 -----------------|------------------------
 `acceptConfig`   | Accept an already existing config file.